-This page contains information about the Kamo shared path.
+This page contains information about the Kamo shared path, a walking and cycling path that leads from Kamo to the Whangarei City Centre.

-The Kamo shared path is a shared 6.5 kilometre off-road route that will follow the existing railway corridor that runs north / south through the area.
+The Kamo shared path is a 4.7 kilometre road-separated route that follows the existing railway corridor that runs north / south through the area.
+It is designed as a footpath that also allows bicycles.

 The route is designed to: